nus-cs2103-AY2122S1/ip/docs/README.md

 Format: `event [TASK_DESCRIPTION] /at [DATE] [START_TIME]-[END_TIME]`

-Adds an Event type task that is on specified `[DATE]` and lasing from `[START_TIME]` to `[END_TIME]`.
+Adds an Event type task that is on specified `[DATE]` and lasting from `[START_TIME]` to `[END_TIME]`.
 * Available Date and Time formats are listed under [Deadline type task](#deadline---add-a-deadline-type-task).